decaporg/decap-cms/docs/quick-start.md

 ```

 ### Media and Public Folders
 Netlify CMS allows users to upload images directly within the editor.
-To enable this, you'll need to tell the CMS where to save them.
+For this to work, the CMS needs to know where to save them.
 If you already have an `images` folder in your project, you could use its path, possibly creating an `uploads` sub-folder, for example:

 ``` yaml
 media_folder: "images/uploads" # Media files will be stored in the repo under images/uploads